 The coolest thing is, these biographies are teaching all of us, across so many areas of traditional curriculum.
 We’ve got history, science, social studies, reading, vocabulary, sports, art and more.

-What else is Sarah reading?
+What else is Ashar reading?

 We just finished our fourth book in the Life of Fred elementary series, “Life of Fred: Dogs.”
 Now we’re into “Life of Fred: Edgewood.”

 Now, I’m just thrilled.
-Sarah even used the phrase, “WHEN we get to the Calculus book in the series…,” and it’s possible I might have gotten almost teary-eyed.
+Ashar even used the phrase, “WHEN we get to the Calculus book in the series…,” and it’s possible I might have gotten almost teary-eyed.
 I should also mention that while Life of Fred is described as a Christian series, we’re a secular homeschooling family and have had no problems using what few religious references we’ve found as springboards to discussion about what various people believe, which we like to do anyway.

-Sarah’s also reading Treasure Island for free through the Google Books app on her new phone – something she figured out on her own that she could get for free and enjoy!
+Ashar’s also reading Treasure Island for free through the Google Books app on her new phone – something she figured out on her own that she could get for free and enjoy!

 What’s the rest of the family reading?